No Tags Found!

 From India

-These are based on my own experiance in recruiting for my company, for clients and in sitting through interviews that my clients took that they ask me to attend.
-It starts with the perception that part time MBA are non serious, or that the course is not serious in teaching / not enough projects and exposure.
+These are based on my own experience in recruiting for my company, for clients, and in sitting through interviews that my clients took that they ask me to attend.
+It starts with the perception that part-time MBAs are non-serious, or that the course is not serious in teaching / not enough projects and exposure.

-So, at time of screening, hr / recruitment consultants will simply ignore part timers unless they can't find one they want, or if the budget is low.
+So, at the time of screening, HR/recruitment consultants will simply ignore part-timers unless they can't find one they want, or if the budget is low.

 During the interview (if you are lucky to be called), the interviewer is generally hostile already.
-In addition, they will ask questions that are more difficult, either because they are told you must experienced and so able to answer.
-Or that they sub consciously don't want you.
+In addition, they will ask questions that are more difficult, either because they are told you must be experienced and able to answer.
+Or that they subconsciously don't want you.

-If finally selected, they will offer you lower salary in the light of the thought that you did part time MBA and therefore inferior.
+If finally selected, they will offer you a lower salary in light of the thought that you did a part-time MBA and therefore are inferior.

-A. You must be from a premier institute (wellinker in mumbai, jalmnalal Bajaj)
+A. You must be from a premier institute (wellinker in Mumbai, Jamnalal Bajaj)

-B. You must have experiance and expertise they know you have and they want (where the degree is only ipad iceing on the cake)
+B. You must have experience and expertise they know you have and they want (where the degree is only icing on the cake)

 From India, Mumbai

-MBA through distant education/ correspondence does have value for those who are already working and putting in effort to improve their qualifications.
-Industry recognizes it as a 'self development initiative' since in many cases the theoretical knowledge can be directly applied at the work place.
-This means learning & application happening simultaneously, which goes to the credit of the employee.
+MBA through distance education/correspondence does have value for those who are already working and putting in effort to improve their qualifications.
+The industry recognizes it as a 'self-development initiative' since in many cases, theoretical knowledge can be directly applied in the workplace.
+This means learning and application happening simultaneously, which reflects positively on the employee.

-However, seeing at the availability v/s demand picture of MBA freshers in different industries & Govt. organizations across the country, it stands to reason that even regular MBAs are not finding enough opportunities for employment.
-And this status is unlikely to change in the near future.
-Today, if you publish one job of say, HR Executive, there are hundreds of applicants who are not only MBAs, but with qualifications like B.Tech/ MCA/ MA etc..Institutions providing MBA/ PGDBA qualifications have mushroomed in the country, which are adding to the number of unemployed educated youth who are genuinely frustrated, thereby posing a challenge to the society.
-Someone at the Human Resources planning level has to wake up and provide the right direction.
+However, looking at the availability versus demand scenario for MBA freshers in various industries and government organizations across the country, it is evident that even regular MBAs are struggling to find sufficient employment opportunities.
+This trend is unlikely to change in the near future.
+For instance, if a job posting is made for an HR Executive position today, there will be hundreds of applicants who hold not only MBAs but also qualifications such as B.Tech, MCA, MA, and more.
+The proliferation of institutions offering MBA/PGDBA qualifications in the country is contributing to the pool of unemployed educated youth who are genuinely frustrated, thereby posing a challenge to society.
+It is imperative for someone at the Human Resources planning level to take proactive steps and provide the right direction.

 From India, Delhi